mindaffect/pymindaffectBCI/README.rst

    - `utopiaclient.py <mindaffectBCI/utopiaclient.py>`_ - This module contains the low-level networking functions for communicating with the MindAffect Decoder - which is normally a separate computer running the eeg analysis software.
    - stimseq.py -- This module contains the low-level functions for loading and codebooks - which define how the presented stimuli will look.

- - `examples <examples>`_ - contains python based examples for Presentation and Output parts of the BCI.
+ - `examples <examples/>`_ - contains python based examples for Presentation and Output parts of the BCI.
 Important sub-directories

-   - `output <examples/output>`_ - Example output modules.
+   - `output <examples/output/>`_ - Example output modules.
 An output module translates BCI based selections into actions.
-   - `presentation <examples/presentation>`_ - Example presentation modules.
+   - `presentation <examples/presentation/>`_ - Example presentation modules.
 A presentation module, presents the BCI stimulus to the user, and is normally the main UI.
+In particular here we have:
+     - `framerate_check.py <examples/presentation/framerate_check.py>`_ - Which you can run to test if your display settings (particularly vsync) are correct for accurate flicker presentation.
+     - `selectionMatrix.py <examples/presentation/selectionMatrix.py>`_ - Which you can run as a simple example of using the mindaffectBCI to select letters from an on-screen grid.
-   - `utilities <examples/utilities>`_ - Useful utilities, such as a simple *raw* signal viewer
+   - `utilities <examples/utilities/>`_ - Useful utilities, such as a simple *raw* signal viewer

 Installing mindaffectBCI
 ------------------------